How to Disable Trackpad When the Mouse Is Connected to a Mac?

 Also, if your built-in trackpad doesn't seem to function while having an external device attached, you could check the setting as well to see if it is enabled or disabled.

-This setting can be really useful if you are one of the many people who mistakenly tend to press the trackpad while actually working with an external mouse.
+This setting can be really useful if you are one of the many people who mistakenly tend to press the trackpad while actually working with an external mouse, whether it's mechanical vs laser vs optical mouse.
 I hope this article helped you with its easy-to-follow instructions!